 (c) Cyanweb’s estimated Price (subject to clause 4.2) which shall be valid for the period stated in Cyanweb’s estimate, or otherwise for a period of fourteen (14) days, and shall not be deemed binding upon Cyanweb as the actual Price can only be determined upon completion of the Services.
 Cyanweb undertakes to keep the Client informed, by providing the Client an adjusted estimate for their Client’s pre-approval (which may be given verbally or via e-mail) should the actual Price look likely to exceed the original estimate.

 4.2 Additional and/or Varied Services:

-(a) Cyanweb agrees that there will be no charge in the preparation of the initial quotation or estimate, which may include Client discussions, project scoping and a list of Services to be provided, etc. However, in some instances the aforementioned Services may be charged to the Client additionally (at Cyanweb’s sole discretion), including where the number of work hours and/or quantity of Goods supplied exceeds, or programming differs from, the original quotation or estimate (e.g. copy writing, digital photography and stock photography, etc.).
+(a) Cyanweb reserves the right to charge for time spent in the preparation of the initial quotation or estimate only if the Client is made aware of any such preparation fees in advance.
+Preparation fees may include time spent in Client discussions, project scoping, research and a list of Services to be provided, etc. However, in some instances the aforementioned Services may be charged to the Client additionally (at Cyanweb’s sole discretion), including where the number of work hours and/or quantity of Goods supplied exceeds, or programming differs from, the original quotation or estimate (e.g. additional copy writing, digital photography and stock photography, etc.).

 (b) Cyanweb reserves the right to amend the Price where there is any variation to the accepted plan of scheduled Services, or instructions/specifications, which will be charged for on the basis of Cyanweb’s standard hourly rates (and double such rate for any Services provided outside Cyanweb’s normal business hours) and will be shown as variations on the invoice.
 Payment for all variations must be made in full at their time of completion.